 Important: Preparing for the hike.

-While Misery Ridge is not all that long as an out-and-back hike and certainly is not the biggest hike out there even as a loop, it’s important to be well prepared for the conditions that come with the desert terrain and with a nearly 1,000′ total vertical climb.
+While Misery Ridge is not all that long as an out-and-back hike and certainly is not the biggest hike out there even as a loop, it’s important to be well prepared for the conditions that come with the dessert terrain and with a nearly 1,000′ total vertical climb.
 In summer Smith Rock gets seriously hot during the day and with a lot of activity required for the hike up, you can overheat quickly, so hike in the cooler temps of the morning and carry plenty of water for each person.
-In winter it’s the opposite as temps plummet in the high desert and the trail often freezes up necessitating microspikes on some days and extra layers both for when you move and if you need to stop for a bit.
+In winter it’s the opposite as temps plummet in the high dessert and the trail often freezes up necessitating microspikes on some days and extra layers both for when you move and if you need to stop for a bit.
 Plan your day out at the visitor’s center and pack for the conditions assuming a bad day, not an easy one.

 As for supplies, lodging and meals before or after, Smith is just a few minutes from the town of Terrebonne and beyond that the much bigger community of Redmond.
 Between the two you can find most anything you’ll need for the day or a place to stay for the night though there is also walk-in camping and showers within the park, space dependent.